AK Racing: After Kulwicki's death

-The team ran under the financial guidance of SABCO Motorsports and Felix Sabates, but under Kulwicki's name, with Jimmy Hensley and Tommy Kendall driving until midway through 1993, when Bud Moore Engineering driver Geoff Bodine purchased the team's assets and ran it as Geoff Bodine Racing.
+Kulwicki left a will which his team was left to his father but he was unwilling to run the team himself, he made the decision with his attorney to appoint Felix Sabates as administer, with Jimmy Hensley and Tommy Kendall driving until midway through 1993, when Bud Moore Engineering driver Geoff Bodine purchased the team's assets and ran it as Geoff Bodine Racing.
 In 1999, Bodine sold his portion of the team to Jim Mattei and John Porter and moved to drive for owner Joe Bessey, and the team began running Chevrolets.
 The next year the renamed Mattei Motorsports was bought midseason by Jim Smith, owner of Ultra Motorsports, and brought the No. 7 car into that team's fold.
 The last member of AK Racing who was still with the No. 7 team, Rich Wolski, was released in July 2000.
 Smith continued to run the team until 2004, during which time the team switched back to Ford and later fielded Dodges as part of a short-lived alliance with Ray Evernham's team.
 In 2005, Ultra's Cup Series assets were sold to driver Robby Gordon, who renamed the team Robby Gordon Motorsports and kept Smith as a part owner.
 Gordon continued to run the team until 2012, when he ran only a partial season and then shut down due to lack of sponsorship and funding.
 Smith left the team following the 2006 season after he shut down Ultra Motorsports.
 In 2013 driver / crew chief / owner Tommy Baldwin Jr. started a second team with the 7 number to run with Dave Blaney.
 Michael Annett, Alex Bowman, and Regan Smith drove the 7 in respective years after until the team became part time in 2017.

+As of the end of the 2023 NASCAR season, the #7 car is run by Spire Motorsports.
+In 2021, the team moved its headquarters to Kulwicki's former race shop in Concord, North Carolina.